clnstrt/cleanstart-containers/Containers/go/Readme.md

-# Go Examples
+# Go Description

-This directory contains Go examples for the cleanstart-containers project.
+This directory contains Go samples and examples for go cleanstart-containers project.

 ## Next Steps for Sample Project Testing